-My approach to the environment beat has been to offer my audience coverage on an wide array of environment-related topics with a mix of breaking news, features, in-depth or explanatory reporting, investigations, and a blog for fast-action sometimes with an edge or explanatory style.
+My approach to the environment beat has been to offer my audience coverage on an wide array of environment-related topics with a mix of breaking news, features, in-depth or explanatory reporting, investigations, and a blog for fast-action sometimes with an edge.

 - A three part series in 2012 and 2013 examined what Kentucky was – and wasn’t – doing to brace for climate change.

 - Continuing coverage of Louisville’s now infamous, large urban heat island and tree woes prompted city studies and strategies for improvement, the planting of thousands of trees and a pending tree ordinance.

 - Kentucky has finally begun to discover solar power.
 Despite the horse racing and bourbon that makes Louisville famous, faith is important for many of its residents.
 The Pope’s encyclical on climate change allowed me to explore the connection between religion and global warming.